natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/S.O.4050%20Vautour%20IIN%20(late).md

 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
 The Vautour IIN boasts a top speed of just under Mach 1 and adequate acceleration.
 On the other side, it has very poor manoeuvrability in its BR range, right behind the [[Tu-4]].
-Neither of its two possible loadouts noticeably affect flight performance.
+Neither of its two possible loadouts noticeably affects flight performance.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics